Skilling Tasks

 -

-On the Your sensitivity label was created page, select Publish label to users’ apps, then select Done.
+On the Your sensitivity label was created page, select Automatically apply label to sensitive content, then select Done.

 -